-You live in Paris: what are your 3 favourite addresses?
+You live in Singapore: what are your 3 favorite addresses?
 (Restaurants, shops, museums, secret spots ...)

 You never leave without...
 What do you absolutely have to pack in your suitcase?
 What are the 3 essentials without which you never leave?